satyam9721/ThinkMetal-task/task/README.md

-simply clone the repo in local machine via "npm install" commands.
+simply clone the repo in local machine then type "npm install" commands to install the package.

 added add task, delete, and update features.